Seni88/SQL_Project_Portfolio/README.md

 ## Instructions
 - Download any software that provides a relational database management system (RDBMS) that will enable you to query and manage data in a database.
 SQLite and MySQL are examples of RDBMS.
+- Download Python Jupyter Notebooks to write scripts that execute SQL queries and commands.

 ## Folder Content
 - Database